sdiehl/wiwinwlh/tutorial.md

 Elm is a ML-like language that compiles into Javascript for evaluation within a web browser.

+**Main difference**: Elm targets Javascript in the browser, while GHC Haskell is designed to work on top of the GHC managed runtime.
+Elm lacks any semblance of a modern ML type system features, and has no coherent story for overloading, modules or higher polymorphism.

 Elm's main implementation is *elm*.

 Elm is a *statically typed* language.

-Elm allows polymorphism by means of *parametric polymorphism* and limited *ad-hoc polymorphism*.
+Elm allows polymorphism by means of *parametric polymorphism*.

 Elm is *pure* and statically tracks effects.